AlgoMaster Logo

 Intuition

-The most straightforward approach: generate every possible substring of s and check whether it contains all the characters of t.
-Among all valid substrings, return the shortest one.
+Generate every possible substring of s, check whether it contains all the characters of t, and return the shortest valid one.

-To check whether a substring contains all characters of t, we compare character frequencies.
+To check whether a substring contains all characters of t, compare character frequencies.
 Build a frequency map for t, build one for the substring, and verify that every character in t appears at least as many times in the substring.
+For a fixed starting index i, the first valid window found while extending rightward is the shortest one starting at i, so we can stop extending as soon as the window becomes valid.

 Algorithm